Quake4/MindMiner/Config.md

 Any configuration stored in json format.

 ## MindMiner config
-MindMiner config placed in config.txt file into root application folder.
+MindMiner settings placed in config.txt file into root application folder.

-Main config is read only at the start of the MindMiner.
+Main settings file is read only at the start of the MindMiner.
 If configuration file is absent or has wrong json format MindMiner ask your wallet and create default config.

 ```json
 {